thecarlhall/dancehall/README.md

 Description
 -----------

-Implements of OpenSocial services using BuddyPress functionality.
+Implementations of OpenSocial services using BuddyPress functionality.

 License
 -------